-I write this not to discourage prophetic function, but as a guide to increase the level of discernment and true edification in the body of Christ.
-All sincere prophetic people should welcome these warning signs.
+I write this to serve as a guide to increase the level of discernment and true edification in the body of Christ.
+All sincere Christ followers should welcome these warning signs.
 If they are truly endeavoring to serve the Lord, they will welcome correction and or desire more discernment in the Church.

 1-Prophecies are intentionally given to people of wealth

 I have noticed through the years that some prophetic leaders will discern who has the most money and influence in a church or conference, and will target them for a prophetic word.
 The reasons are obvious; first and foremost, they know that business people desire to have a direct connection with God so they can make the right decisions in their high-risk field.
 Actually, all influential people feel this way because of all their responsibility.
 The motive of this prophetic manipulator is that they want the personal cell phone number of the wealthy person so they can develop a relationship with them outside of the church and perhaps receive personal donations.
 In my opinion, the motive is wrong and the prophetic person is using their gift to manipulate unsuspecting potential donors.
 Not that it is wrong to give wealthy people a word, it is wrong when the hidden agenda is to befriend a potential high-end donor.